Mixture of Kernels and Iterated Semidirect Product of Diffeomorphisms Groups: Extension to a continuum of scales

 These two problems are equivalent, as will be shown in Theorem \ref{cont_equiv}.
-As a next step we want to obtain a geometric reformulation of the registration problem similar to \ref{lddmm_sdp1} or \ref{lddmm_sdp2}.
-The goal of this reformulation is to decompose the minimizing flow of diffeomorphisms $\ph(t)$, such that the effect of each scale becomes visible.
-In order to do this decomposition we define
+As a next step we want to obtain a geometric reformulation of the registration problem similar to the problem statements \ref{lddmm_sdp1} or \ref{lddmm_sdp2}.
+The goal of this reformulation is to decompose the minimising flow of diffeomorphisms $\ph(t)$, such that the effect of each scale becomes visible.
+In order to do this decomposition we define for fixed $s$:

-The following theorem allows us to interchange time and scale in the flow $\ps_s(t)$. \begin{theorem} For each fixed $t$, the one-parameter family $s \mapsto \ps_s(t)$ is the flow of
+The following theorem allows us to interchange time and scale in the flow $\ps_s(t)$. \begin{theo} For each fixed $t$, the one-parameter family $s \mapsto \ps_s(t)$ is the flow in $s$ of the vector field